varocketry/guitar-mastery-hub/public/lessons/lesson_044_modal_interchange_borrowing.md

 ### What You're About to Learn

 **You already know:**
-- Major key diatonic chords (I-ii-iii-IV-V-vi-vii°)
+- Major key diatonic chords (I-ii-iii-IV-V-vi-viiÂ°)
-- Minor key diatonic chords (i-ii°-III-iv-v-VI-VII)
+- Minor key diatonic chords (i-iiÂ°-III-iv-v-VI-VII)
 - Relative vs. parallel relationships (Lesson 41)
 - How to write progressions in both major and minor